Real-Skill/javascript-tasks/README.md

 ## Summary
 Grunt is a task-based command line build tool for JavaScript projects.
 Grunt and its plugins are installed and managed via `npm`, the Node.js package manager.

+Your job is to create three grunt tasks responsible for:

+* validate files with JSHint,
+* run unit tests,
-Create three grunt tasks responsible for validate files with JSHint, run unit tests and inject bower plugins directly into the `index.html` file.
+* inject bower plugins directly into the `index.html` file.

 At the beginning application is in not working state.